LGN520/farreach-public/ae_instructions.md

 </br>

-- **Please ensure that our code is correctly compiled before running each experiment.**
+- **Note: please ensure that our code is correctly compiled before running each experiment.**
 	- For most experiments, we need to compile code in all machines to enable server rotation if not.
 Here is the **detailed compilation to enable server rotation under main client (dl11)**:
 		- Enable server rotation:
 			- Uncomment line 82 (#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.